oldboyxx/jira_clone/README.md

 ## What is this and who is it for 🤷‍♀️

-I do web development and UX design consulting and this is a showcase product I've built in my spare time.
-It is a very good example of what a modern real-world React codebase could look like.
+I do React consulting and this is a showcase product I've built in my spare time.
+It's a very good example of modern, real-world React codebase.

 There are many showcase/example React projects out there but most of them are way too simple.
-I like to think that this project contains enough complexity to offer valuable insights to React developers of all skill levels while still being relatively easy to understand.
+I like to think that this codebase contains enough complexity to offer valuable insights to React developers of all skill levels while still being _relatively_ easy to understand.

 ## Features

-### Client

 - Proven, scalable, and easy to understand project structure
 - Written in modern React, only functional components with hooks
 - A variety of custom light-weight UI components such as datepicker, modal, various form elements etc
 - Simple local React state management, without redux, mobx, or similar
 - Custom webpack setup, without create-react-app or similar
-- Written in Babel powered JavaScript
+- Client written in Babel powered JavaScript

-### API

-- Simple, scalable, and easy to understand project structure
-- Written in TypeScript and using TypeORM
+- API written in TypeScript and using TypeORM

 ## Setting up development environment 🛠